-Although tinnitus is usually associated with industrial deafness claims, where people are exposed to loud noises for long periods of time, tinnitus can also be caused by road traffic accidents – either as a result of direct impact to the ear or due to airbag deployment.
+Although tinnitus is usually associated with industrial deafness claims, where people are exposed to loud noises for long periods of time, compensation for tinnitus after a car accident is possible as tinnitus is linked to whiplash, along with dizzines, hearing loss and vertigo.
+This can either be as a result of direct impact to the ear or due to airbag deployment.

 An article produced by the Tinnitus Journal website suggests that about 80% of whiplash cases caused by road traffic accidents actually recover within a few months.
 However, about 15 to 20%, around 40,000 cases a year, develop symptoms that occur later on.
 These symptoms include neck pain, headaches, vertigo, hearing loss, tinnitus, visual disturbances and post-traumatic stress disorder.

 Tinnitus is a condition where the sufferer hears sounds when no external sound is present.
 People who suffer from tinnitus usually complain of a ‘ringing in the ears’, which can be high or low in pitch.
 It is also sometimes accompanied by some form of hearing loss.

 Although most people learn to manage the condition, tinnitus can have a severely detrimental impact on a person’s day to day life, often interfering with their ability to concentrate or sleep, which can sometimes lead to depression.